-The lights shone brightly in Vienna last weekend with Mans Zelmerlow (pictured below) winning the 2015 Eurovision Song Contest, with Australia’s Guy Sebastian coming fifth.
+The lights shone brightly in Vienna last weekend as Sweden’s Mans Zelmerlow won the 2015 Eurovision Song Contest, with Australia’s Guy Sebastian coming fifth.

 As part of the build-up to the competition, the city installed gay-themed traffic lights at 120 zebra crossings as a symbol of tolerance.

 Instead of the traditional single figure, they show either a gay or heterosexual couple holding hands, along with a heart symbol.

 They have proved so popular that authorities have decreed the lights will stay as a permanent fixture in the city.